Australian Cattle Dog Temperament & Personality Guide

 Physical Activity Needs

-The Australian Cattle Dog occupies a unique position among medium breeds, weighing 35-50 lbs and carrying a temperament shaped by the herding group's heritage.
+The Australian Cattle Dog stands out among medium breeds, weighing 35-50 lbs and carrying a temperament shaped by the herding group's heritage.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 Enrichment and Engagement